 • Control Environment: The control environment is the foundation for all other components of internal control, providing discipline and structure; and influencing the control consciousness of the Bank's employees.
 Integrity and high ethical values stem from management's philosophy and operating style; and appropriate recruitment and training policies ensure the competence of the

-6. System of Internal Controls and Risk Management Main Features (continued)
+(All amounts are shown in BGN thousands unless otherwise stated)6.
+System of Internal Controls and Risk Management Main Features (continued)

 6.1.
 Principles of Internal Controls System (continued)